NtQuerySystemInformation/NtQuerySystemInformation/README.md

 -I’m kasua02/satokon, university student.

--I’m interested in Malware Analysis and Reverse Engineering.
+-I’m interested in Malware Analysis and Reverse Engineering, with a touch in automation.

       -Most things here are going to be scripts related to CTF or decryption scripts.
             -I have won FLARE-ON and MalwareBytes CTF this 2021, with lots of help since it was my first time :)